iloveitaly/jquery.loadmask.spin/readme.md

 jQuery LoadMask Spinner Plugin
 ==============================

 Based off of the [loadmask jQuery plugin](http://code.google.com/p/jquery-loadmask/) and inspired by the [MooTools Spinner class](http://mootools.net/docs/more/Interface/Spinner).
-Adds a customizable overlay to the element being masked and adds  a spinner graphic along with a label on top of the
+Adds a customizable overlay to the element being masked and adds  a spinner graphic along with a label on top of the overlay.

 Uses [spin.js](http://fgnass.github.com/spin.js/) for spinner generation.
 Note that spin.js is not included by default, you'll have to pull that into your project for yourself.